KOTORCommunityPatches/K1_Community_Patch/Categories.md

 - Two Sith are standing too close in the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
 - Two Twi'lek Czerka Liaison Officers on Kashyyyk didn't respond well to interruption (Reported by Salk) [ISSUE #23](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/23)
 - Various fixes on Korriban: [JC's Korriban: Back in Black for K1](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+- Xor refused to show up for the second encounter unless the player used the rapid transit system [ISSUE #29](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/29)
 - Your party can be seen in the background of the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
 - Yuthura only attacks with one of her lightsabers